 In 2018, the governing body of the City of Detroit authorized the use of general funds for the full redemption of the General Obligation Bonds, 2014 Series C, including the amount allocated to the Authority.
 The 2014 Series C debt was fully redeemed on April 13, 2018.
-The Authority will repay the City of Detroit General Fund under the terms of the original debt payment schedule for the General Obligation Bonds, 2014 Series C, including interest of 5 percent per year, with principal and interest due on June 30 each year, and a final maturity date of June 30, 2027.
+The Authority will repay the City of Detroit General Fund under the terms of the original debt payment schedule for the General Obligation Bonds, 2014 Series C, including interest of 5 percent per year, with principal and interest due on June 30 each year, and a final payment in fiscal year 2027.